rx-angular/rx-angular/libs/template/docs/render-strategies.md

 - [x] Coalescing of change detection runs on `Component` or even `EmbeddedView` level
 - [x] Progressive rendering
 - [x] Prioritized rendering
-- [x] Render Callback
+- [x] 💡 Render Callback
 - [x] Performance best practices as default

-At the moment render strategies serve 2 sets of strategies.
+`@rx-angular/cdk` comes preconfigured with two sets of strategies.

-The first set can be considered as a basic set.
+**BasicStrategies**
-It leverages modern ivy API's like `ɵmarkDirty` and `ɵdetectChanges` as well as a strategy to "noop" changedetection.
+BasicStrategies wrap modern ivy API's like `ɵmarkDirty` and `ɵdetectChanges` as well as a strategy to "noop" change detection.
-As fallback for the migration process or comparison testing, Angulars default change detection behaviour is also provided as strategy.
+As fallback for the migration process or comparison testing, Angulars default change detection behaviour is also provided as a strategy.

-With this set of strategies and the possibility of switching them at runtime we can create tools that align with performance best pratices and implement expert level optimizations.
-We can control rendering based on view port visibility, measure the DOM _after_ rendering or only rerender perts of a component.
+**ConcurrentStrategies**

-The second set is leveraging the latest technologies for performant scheduling and combines change detection with priority and non-blocking render.
+The ConcurrentStrategies utilize the latest technologies to enable priority based change detection for non-blocking rendering and smooth user experiences.
+It combines the most performant scheduling techniques with a highly performant queueing mechanism.
+Read more about the internal techniques [here](https://www.npmjs.com/package/scheduler) or [here](https://github.com/WICG/scheduling-apis).

-They are named **concurrent strategies** to point out the fact that concepts of react concurrent mode are backed into those strategies.
+They are named **ConcurrentStrategies** to point out the fact that concepts of react concurrent mode are baked into those strategies.

 Those strategies enable upcoming browser features already today and brint fresh air into Angular.
 We can rendering with notion of the frame budget (long task) in mind, prioritize rendering of `Component`'s and `EmbeddedView`'s and provide a performance focused UX.

+With these sets of strategies and the possibility of switching them at runtime we can create tools that align with performance best pratices and implement expert level optimizations.
+We can control rendering based on view port visibility, measure the DOM _after_ rendering or only rerender perts of a component.

 All in all it makes a partial migration to fully
 - Less applications possible and the creation of truely non-blocking application from route changes to state updates becomes a brise.